lawrencegripper/gripdev.xyz/content/posts/2024/go-systemd-unit-control/index.md

 	}
 ```

-Because we have channels we can make use of the `select` statement, waiting on the restart command to compete or 30 secs to pass, at which point we can give up and timeout.
+Because we have channels we can make use of the `select` statement, waiting on the restart command to
+compete or 30 secs to pass.
+If we can't successfully restart in that time we can give up and timeout.

 So now the service has been restarted, how do we tell if it's healthy and running?

 Well we can use a similar approach, `coreos/go-systemd` lets you subscribe to changes for services.

-You pass 2 functions, one to filter the services that you're interested in and another to check if the change is one you care about or not.
+You pass 2 functions, one to filter the services that you're interested in and another to check if the
+change is one you care about or not.

 Here is an example